 This is the distribution with the numbers over 700 taken out.

 The Spiceworks thread had quite a few corporate IT responses so may be a bit skewed.
 Yet the averages aren’t too far off what a number of MSPs on Reddit have said is the magic number of about 200 to 250 users per tech.

 Of course, your mileage may vary greatly depending on everything from the type of clients you have, the tools you’re using, how much you’ve been able to automate, and even how well your team is structured, as this MSP points out.

-What’s the ratio of techs to users in your MSP?
+What’s the ideal ratio support staff ratio in your MSP?
 Has it changed over time as you’ve brought on new clients or systems?
 Leave a comment and let us know.

 You should look at Humana Insurance.